-James Tissot fled Paris in the aftermath of the Franco-Prussian War and the bloody Commune in late May or early June, 1871, and established himself in the competitive London art market.
-By March 1872 (and until 1873), he lived at 73 Springfield Road; he then bought the lease on a medium-sized, two-storey Queen Anne-style villa, built of red brick with white Portland stone dressing, at 17 (now 44), Grove End Road, St. John’s Wood.
+James Tissot fled Paris in the aftermath of the Franco-Prussian War and the bloody Commune early June, 1871, and established himself in the competitive London art market.
+By March 1872 (and until early 1873), he lived at 73 Springfield Road; he then bought the lease on a medium-sized, two-storey Queen Anne-style villa, built of red brick with white Portland stone dressing, at 17 (now 44), Grove End Road, St. John’s Wood.

 The residents of the comfortable suburban homes around the Regent’s Park and the district of St. John’s Wood, west of the park, were merchants, bankers and lawyers.
 Tissot’s house, set in a large and private garden separating him from the horse traffic, omnibuses and pedestrians on their way to the park or the still-new Underground Railway station nearby, was built in 1825 on part of the grounds of the abbey for which Abbey Road was named.